szapp/patch-validator/README.md

   One or several symbols names that intentionally overwrite common symbols.
   May either be blank, a string or a YAML list of strings

+- `ignore-resource`:
+  One or several resource file paths that intentionally overwrite existing textures, meshes, worlds, animations, sounds, or presets.
+The paths are case-insensitive and glob pattern wildcards are supported.
+  May either be blank, a string or a YAML list of strings

 Example content:

 ```yaml